Lessons in Sobriety: There are no Gifts without Trials, and There are no Trials without Gifts

 heart, and to represent the intuitive impulse.
 I expect that is part of the reason recovery models often draw upon a connection to spirituality.

 Once I could practice compassion and discipline simultaneously, sobriety became more intuitive.
 What I have learned about life, about adulthood and about myself on my sobriety journey is that there are no gifts without trials, and no trials without gifts.
 Opportunities to experience love, joy and abundance may always heed lessons in anger, depression and emptiness.
 And bravely facing the emptiness will eventually give way to lightness, and bring opportunities for connection.
-Fortunately or unfortunately, there is a grounded feeling that comes with accepting this truth.
+There is a grounded feeling that comes with accepting this truth.